A diagnosis of hydrocephalus is usually based on:

 Preparing for your appointment

-How you learn about your child's condition — if your child has hydrocephalus — may depend on how severe the symptoms are, when problems first appear, and whether there were any significant risk factors during the pregnancy or delivery.
+The timing of diagnosing a child with hydrocephalus may depend on how severe the symptoms are, when problems first appear, and whether there were any significant risk factors during the pregnancy or delivery.
 In some cases, hydrocephalus may be diagnosed at birth or prior to birth.

 It's important to take your child to all regularly scheduled well-baby visits.
 These visits are an opportunity for your child's doctor to monitor your child's development in key areas, including: